 Easy to care for, mizuna cabbage is mostly only vulnerable to early bolting, which would keep the head from shaping up well.

-- Mizuna roots run along in shallow ground, which means that the soil must be kept consistently moist to avoid drying out the plants.
+- Mizuna roots run along rather shallow in the ground, which means that the soil must be kept consistently moist to avoid drying out the plants.

 - Water regularly but in a light drizzle to keep the substrate sufficiently moist.

 Stay on the lookout for a dainty white butterfly.
 Its caterpillars would ruin your harvest.

 Mizuna needs more or less 3 weeks lead time before harvest.

 - Its young leaves are perfect in mixed salad, mesclun-style, or as an edible decoration to a main dish.

 - Slice leaves off at their base with a very sharp blade.